THARIQRAHMAN/PORTFOLIO/README.md

 # PORTFOLIO
-This portfolio done bye using Bootstrap framework and it is about me.
+This portfolio done by using Bootstrap framework.